 Each college is required to report TSA completion information through the Client Reporting System (CRS).
 Reporting can begin on the date when the college's TSA Phase 2 submission is approved by WTCS as documented in the approval notification.
 All reporting is done on the individual student.
 Students are reported as a "1" assessed and passed or "2" assessed and failed or as a "9" not assessed.
 Reporting will be used in Outcome Based Funding (OBF) in Criteria 3: Industry-validated Curriculum.
-Twenty-five percent of funds distributed in these criteria will be based on each college's proportionate share of programs with Phase 2 TSA assessment approvals.
+Twentyfive percent of funds distributed in these criteria will be based on each college's proportionate share of programs with Phase 2 TSA assessment approvals as recorded at Client close of the previous fiscal year.